glenncodes/Combo-Utilities/README.md

   * Random Menu Color:
      * Allowed Options:
         * Yes | This will randomly select a color to use as the main menu text 'Combo Utilities'
-        * No  | This won't randomly select a color to use as the main menu text 'Combo Utilities' instead it will just use the default color.
+        * No  | This won't randomly select a color to use as the main menu text 'Combo Utilities' instead, it will use the preset color.
      * Recommended Option:
         * Up to you.

   * File Save Location:
      * Allowed Options:
-        * Default                      | This will use the default saving location which is "Keepin' It Clean\\<module>"
+        * Default                      | This will use the default saving location which is "Keepin' It Clean\\{module}"
         * Path to where you wanna save | This will be where everything is saved.
-Example: C:\\Users\<username>\Desktop\Combo Utilities Output
+Example: C:\Users\\{username}\Desktop\Output
      * Recommended Option:
         * Default.